s-ben/Fractal-Mosaics/README.md

 # Prerequisites

 Fractal Mosaics is implemented in Matlab.
-You’ll need a copy of Matlab with the Signal Processing toolbox installed (any version should work and most should come with the Signal Processing toolbox).
+You’ll need a copy of Matlab with the Signal Processing toolbox - most versions should have the Signal Processing toolbox.

 # Getting Started